-I would never stand on my granite around my sink or cook-top areas.
+I would never stand on the granite around my sink or cook-top areas.
 Large areas with no cut-outs should be okay, as long as you opted for the decking option and have supported your bar overhangs well.

 On a daily basis, we recommend warm water and dish-washing soap.
 For a deeper cleaning, we recommend “Revitalized” by Stone Tech www.stonetechpro.com.
-It is an anti-bacterial cleaner and sealer, so every time you use it, you are cleaning and resealing your granite.
+It is an antibacterial cleaner and sealer, so every time you use it, you are cleaning and resealing your granite.
 If you use products not made for natural stone, they will break down the sealer quicker.

 All natural stone must be sealed.
-When you purchase your counter-tops from USA GRANITE, our installation includes cleaning and sealing your granite which should last 2 to 3 years.
+When you purchase your counter-tops from USA GRANITE, our installation includes cleaning and sealing your granite, which should last 2 to 3 years.

 03 Product Questions

 Some granite production facilities are using a resin coating on slabs prior to polishing to fill in small pits and cracks on the surface.
 This technique makes the colors in the slab much richer looking.
-But if you look at the side of the slab you will see that the resin only penetrates the slab 1/16″ to 1/8″.
+But if you look at the side of the slab, you will see that the resin only penetrates the slab 1/16″ to 1/8″.
 Once we start fabricating your edge profile, you will see a difference of lighter, duller colors on the edge.
-This problem is handled using an enhancer/sealer on your edges after cleaning the granite.
+This problem is handled by using an enhancer/sealer on your edges after cleaning the granite.
 The difference is barely noticeable, but we prefer letting you know about this prior to starting your job.

-Yes, in fact we prefer that you do make your own selection.
+Yes, in fact, we prefer that you do make your own selection.
 Since granite is a natural product, the slabs may not perfectly match any samples you have seen.
 Also, most samples are too small to really give you a good idea of the movement that occurs in some granites.
 Please refer to our list of preferred suppliers for names and addresses of slab yards.